Peter Rufai, the player who was prince

 Peter Rufai, the goalkeeper prince who went through the Spanish League

-As if it were the script of the mythical and classic film of the 80’s, “ethe Príncipe de Zamunda“, starring Eddy Murphy, Rufai was an Idimu prince in Nigeria, something like a prince of a Spanish province. further. it was a box of surprises because he spoke five languages, He had a Master's degree in computer science and another in business management, so he had high-level training.
+As if it were the script of the mythical and classic film of the 80’s, “ethe Príncipe de Zamunda“, starring Eddy Murphy, Rufai was the prince of Idimu in Nigeria, something like a prince of a Spanish province.
+Besides. it was a box of surprises because he spoke five languages, He had a Master's degree in computer science and another in business management, so he had high-level training.
 But despite this, chose the path of the 3 sticks and a career as a footballer in Europe.

-Belgian football signed from the Hercules of Alicante in the season 1996-97, the baptized as ‘The League of Stars‘ the year in which the Alicante club returned to the elite of Spanish football almost a decade later.
+Belgian football signed from the Hercules of Alicante in the season 1996-97, the baptized as ‘The Star League‘ the year in which the Alicante club returned to the elite of Spanish football almost a decade later.
 The step of Peter Rufai by the Alicante team it was as ephemeral as the passage of Hercules himself through the First Division.
 Just 1 year lasted the Nigerian in Alicante and the set of Ricó Pérez in the highest category.

 Despite not participating much, the Deportivo de la Coruña, at that time one of the roosters of Spain and Europe, He chose to sign him to be the substitute for Jaques Songo’s or one of the best African goalkeepers in League history.
 He spent two years in A Coruña, until 1999, when you decided to try outside of Spain.
 He went to the Portuguese Gl Vicente where his career ended in the year 2000.

-A much more productive international career although conditioned by its royal blood
+A much more productive international career although conditioned by his royal blood

-A family, who disagreed with Rufai's choice to choose a footballer's career rather than occupy his throne as king.
-“My family doesn't like soccer, they want me back, but I do not want to live surrounded by bodyguards with a fortune that I have not earned with my work” O “To be a king I need the strength of a lion that I don't have” were some of his statements about its real origin.
+A family, who did not really agree with Rufai's choice to choose a football career instead of occupying his throne as king.
+“My family doesn't like soccer, they want me back, but I do not want to live surrounded by bodyguards with a fortune that I have not earned with my work” o “To be a king I need the strength of a lion that I don't have” were some of his statements about its real origin.

 So it was, he settled in Spain and gave up his life as king in Nigeria.
 Either way,defended the Nigerian goal in 65 but certainly matches, there will always be the anecdote that a real soccer player went through professional soccer.